TahiryMariano/My-scheduler/api/README.md

-# Awesome Project Build with TypeORM
+# Task Scheduler API build with Express JS, TypeORM, Postgress

 Steps to run this project: